jacob-gerun/CMPUT404-assignment-css-hell/README.md

 License/Copyright
 =================

-Textual content is copyright Abram Hindle (C) 2013 under the CC-BY-SA 4.0 unported license.
-Attribution should be a hyperlink to the repository and (C) 2013 Abram Hindle visibile in the text.
+Textual content is copyright Abram Hindle, Jacob Gerun (C) 2023 under the CC-BY-SA 4.0 unported license.
+Attribution should be a hyperlink to the repository and (C) 2013 Abram Hindle, Jacob Gerun visibile in the text.

 Code is licensed under the Apache 2.0 license.